yangsibai/Newtonia/README.md

 ##Limitation

-1. Google Web Search Api has been deprecated
+1. Google Web Search Api has been deprecated, it may stop service someday.
-2. Google Web Search Api has a request limitaion every day, but I can't find the official document, someone from stackoverflow says it's 100/day.
+2. Google Web Search Api has a request limitation, but I can't find the official document, someone from stackoverflow says it's 100/day.
+It's enough for personal use.